zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

   `(back-right-close?)` tells you if any given corner is very close (within 15) of a wall

-- (angle-to-other-bot) -> returns the angle to the other bot.
+- `(angle-to-other-bot)` returns the angle to the other bot.
 Leftwards is positive.
 If you are facing the other robot, this function will return 0.
 If it is directly behind you, it will return -180.
 If you would have to turn a little left to be facing it the number would be a small positive.
 Another way to think about what this function does, is say how much left you have to turn to be facing the other bot.

 - `(relative-angle-of-other-bot)` tells you the relative angle of the other robot.
 So, if they are coming directly twoards you, it is 180